 HCV Prevalence Data Based on NHANES Data: In the United States, hepatitis C virus infection is the most common bloodborne infection.
-The best estimates for HCV prevalence come from the National Health and Nutrition Examination Survey (NHANES) conducted between 1999 and 2002.
-This study estimated 4.1 million (3.4 to 4.9 million) anti-HCV positive persons in the U.S., which corresponds to approximately 1.6% of the population.
-In addition, an estimated 3.2 million (CI 2.7 to 3.9 million) persons are living with chronic HCV in the United States, corresponding to approximately 1.3% of the population.
-The NHANES survey, however, did not sample certain populations, including the incarcerated, homeless, nursing home residents, persons on active military duty, and immigrants.
+The best estimates of HCV prevalence derive from analysis of serum specimens taken from participants in the National Health and Nutrition Examination Survey (NHANES) (Figure 2).
+The first esimate of HCV prevalence in the United States was generated from NHANES conducted between 1988 and 1994 and it estimated 2.7 million persons had chronic HCV in the United States.
+In a similar subsequent NHANES analysis, which involved a survey conducted between 1999 and 2002, investigators estimated 3.2 million persons had chronic HCV, which corresponded to approximately 1.3% of the population.
+A recent follow-up NHANES study that involved survey data from 2003 to 2010 estimated prevalence of 2.7 million persons chronically infected with HCV, corresponding to a population prevalence of chronic hepatitis C of 1.0%.
+These NHANES surveys, however, did not sample certain populations, including the incarcerated, homeless, nursing home residents, persons on active military duty, and immigrants.

-HCV Expanded Prevalence Estimate: Investigators have recently generated a revised estimate of HCV prevalence in the United States that included certain populations not surveyed in the NHANES study: incarcerated, homeless, nursing home residents, hospitalized individuals, and persons on active military duty.
-This expanded prevalence study estimated that in the United States at least 5.2 million persons are anti-HCV positive, which corresponds with a population prevalence of 2.0%.
-These expanded prevalence estimates are significantly higher than the NHANES estimates of 4.1 million and 1.6% population prevalence (Figure 2).
+HCV Expanded Prevalence Estimate: Other investigators have estimated a higher HCV prevalence in the United States, based on the knowledge that the NHANES surveys did not include certain populations in the survey, including incarcerated, homeless, nursing home residents, hospitalized individuals, and persons on active military duty.
+Thus, an expanded prevalence study estimated that in the United States approximately 5.2 million persons are anti-HCV positive, which corresponds with a population prevalence of 2.0%.
+These expanded prevalence estimates are significantly higher than the NHANES estimates of 4.1 million and 1.6% population prevalence.

 HCV Prevalence by Year of Birth: The HCV prevalence is highest among persons born during 1945 to 1965 (Figure 3).
 Indeed, the CDC estimates that approximately three-fourths of all persons living with HCV infection in the United States were born during 1945 to 1965.
 The relatively high prevalence of HCV infection among persons born during 1945 to 1965 corresponds with the high HCV incidence (new infections) that occurred among young adults in the 1970s and 1980s.